 Automated backup - I don’t want to have to remember to backup across these 3 locations.
 I want a system that does it for me.

-Instant access to photos, as if they were on my hard drive whether I’m working from my home or the office.
+Instant access to photos, as if they were on my hard drive whether I’m working from my home, the office or on location.

 DEFINe YOUR HABITs